hailengc/activemq-in-action/README.md

 ### Background
 This is a fork from https://github.com/bsnyder/activemq-in-action.

-Original repo is not able to compile, use this fork to sovle the issue so we can run examples while reading the book: https://www.manning.com/books/activemq-in-action
+Original repo is not able to compile, use this fork to sovle the issues so at least we can run examples while reading the book: https://www.manning.com/books/activemq-in-action

 ### Changes
-I did some tweaks to make it compile or run.
-So code in this fork is not ready to merge back to original repo, though original repo seems not active for a long time anyway.
+I did some quick tweaks to make it compile run.
+So code in this fork is not ready to merge back to original repo, although original repo seems not active for a long time anyway.

+### Environment
+Run with JDK 17.

+In IntelliJ, File -> Project Structure:
+* Set Project -> SDK as JDK 17

 ### Build
 `mvn clean install`